About Team

 Alan Higginson

-Alan is a Senior Systems Engineer at Mission Control.
+Alan is a Principal Systems Engineer at Mission Control.
 He has spent the past 15+ years leading software teams for both operational software delivery and R&D efforts across various space-focused domains, but especially in the exploitation of Earth Observation datasets from space-based RADAR imaging missions.
 His past projects include the Department of National Defence Polar Epsilon and Polar Epsilon 2 projects for space-based Near Real-Time Ship Detection and AIS association, concept development and prototyping activities for the Canadian Space Agency in AI / Deep Learning for Earth Observation, and for deep-space healthcare using Augmented Reality.
 Alan holds a B.Eng (Computer Systems) from Carleton University and an ARCT in piano performance.
 He can often be found either building things with his children, fixing old vehicles or generally enjoying the great outdoors.

 Becca Bonham-Carter